Pepillo (footballer, born 1916)

-José Díaz Payán (born 17 December 1916 – 9 August 1990), better known Pepillo, was a Spanish footballer who played as a forward.
+José Díaz Payán (17 December 1916 – 9 August 1990), better known Pepillo, was a Spanish footballer who played as a forward.
 He was best known for his stint with Sevilla in the 1940s.

 Playing career

 Pepillo spent most of his playing career with his local Sevilla.
 He was part of a renowned offensive line at Sevilla called the "Stuka", alongside Raimundo Blanco, José López, Campanal I, and Rafael Berrocal.